College of Education Departments

 Educational Leadership and Counseling

-Master of Education Degree in Adult Education is Online!
+Master of Education Degree in Adult & Higher Education is 100% Online!

 Students may be admitted to the program from a variety of academic backgrounds.
-Students who enroll in the graduate program in Adult Education must meet the general graduate admission requirements for TAMUK.
+Students who enroll in the graduate program in Adult & Higher Education must meet the general graduate admission requirements for TAMUK.

 Cost of Attendance